MicrosoftDocs/architecture-center/docs/cloud-adoption/ready/considerations/scaling-subscriptions.md

 - Each subscription can have its own policies for supported regions.

-- Subscriptions in public cloud regions and sovereign cloud regions have different limitations.
-These limitations are often driven by different data-classification levels between environments.
+- Subscriptions in public cloud regions and sovereign cloud regions have different limitations,which are often driven by different data-classification levels between environments.

 - If you completely segregate different sets of users for security or compliance reasons, you might require separate subscriptions.
 For example, national government organizations might need to limit a subscription’s access to citizens only.

 - Different subscriptions might have different types of offerings, each with its own terms and benefits.

-- There might be trust issues between the owners of a subscription and the owner of resources to be deployed.
-Using a subscription with different ownership can mitigate these issues.
+- Trust issues might exist between the owners of a subscription and the owner of resources to be deployed.
+Using another subscription with different ownership can mitigate these issues.

-- Strict financial or geopolitical controls might require separate financial arrangements for specific subscriptions.
-Possible reasons include considerations of data sovereignty, companies having multiple subsidiaries, and business units in different countries having separate accounting and billing.
+- Rigid financial or geopolitical controls might require separate financial arrangements for specific subscriptions.
+These concerns might include considerations of data sovereignty, companies having multiple subsidiaries, or business units in different countries having separate accounting and billing.

 - Azure resources created using the classic deployment model should be isolated in their own subscription.
 The security for classic resources differs from that of resources deployed via Azure Resource Manager.
 Azure policies can’t be applied to classic resources.

-  Also, service admins using classic resources have the same permissions as role-based access control (RBAC) owners of a subscription.
-Because of these permissions, it's difficult to sufficiently narrow classic service admins' access in a subscription that mixes classic resources and Resource Manager resources.
+  Service admins using classic resources have the same permissions as role-based access control (RBAC) owners of a subscription.
+It's difficult to sufficiently narrow these service admins' access in a subscription that mixes classic resources and Resource Manager resources.

 You might also create additional subscriptions for other business or technical reasons specific to your organization.
-There might be some additional costs for data flow between subscriptions.
+There might be some additional costs for data ingress and egress between subscriptions.
 But this is a relatively low-cost option that some organizations use to separate different workloads.

-You can move many types of resources from one subscription to another.
-You can also use automated deployments to migrate resources to another subscription.
+You can move many types of resources from one subscription to another or use automated deployments to migrate resources to another subscription.
 For more information, see [Move Azure resources to another resource group or subscription](/azure/azure-resource-manager/resource-group-move-resources).

 ## Managing multiple subscriptions